EMVrace/EMVrace.github.io/README.md

 This attack primarily consists in the replacement of the card's legitimate Application Identifiers (AIDs) with the Visa AID `A0000000031010` to deceive the terminal into activating the Visa kernel.
 The attacker then simultaneously performs a Visa transaction with the terminal and a Mastercard transaction with the card.
 In the Visa transaction, the attacker applies the aforementioned attack on Visa.

-For this attack to work, the terminal's authorization request must reach the card-issuing bank, and for this various conditions must be met, including that:
+For this attack to work, the terminal's authorization request must reach the card-issuing bank.
+Requirements for this include:
 * the terminal does not decline offline even if the card number (PAN) and the AIDs indicate different card brands, and
 * the merchant's acquirer routes the transaction authorization request to a payment network that can process Mastercard cards.

-We have successfully tested this attack with Mastercard credit and Maestro debit cards.
+We have successfully tested this attack with Mastercard Credit and Maestro cards.
 A video demonstration for a **400 CHF** transaction is given below.

 <div class="demo">
 <iframe src="https://www.youtube-nocookie.com/embed/8d7UgIiMRBU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>